WasatchPhotonics/ENLIGHTEN/docs/BUILD_WIN10.md

 instead navigate here:

-    enlighten\scripts\support\files\libusb\drivers.
+    enlighten\scripts\support\files\libusb\drivers

 ## Build a Release Installer

 The current recommended process is to build installers on Win10-64.
+Creating installers from Windows 11 is currently prone to runtime errors (missing dependencies psutil, \_fblas).

-To build an installer, you need to first install all dependencies for your platform, then run this from a Git Cmd shell:
+To build an installer, you need to first install all dependencies for your platform, then run this from a Git Cmd shell (after Conda activation):

-    scripts\bootstrap.bat installer
+    scripts\bootstrap.bat installer (or "just-installer")

 ## Convenience Scripts